about

 Her latest essay “Our Orchid Tree is Dying” was published with Burningwood Literary Journal in October 2022.
 “Tale of the Bufo” appeared with Hippocampus Magazine’s Mar/Apr 2022 issue.
 And her micro-love story “The Fling” was published by Flash: The International Short Short Story Press in 2018.
 Deborah is an alum of the 2019 Napa Valley Writers Conference and 2021 Sewanee Writers Conference.

-She currently lives in Delray Beach, Florida, with her husband and two cats, and is working on a collection of essays about place, impermanence, and possibilities.
+She recently returned to California with her husband and two elderly cats after a several year stint in South Florida.
+She is working on a collection of essays about place, impermanence, and possibility.